 Also, both green card holders and U.S. citizens must:

 - File federal and state income tax returns

 - Register with the Selective Service if you are a man between the ages of 18 and 25

-I Have a Green Card But I Want to Become a U.S. Citizen.
-How Do I Know If I Qualify for U.S. Citizenship?
+I Have a Green Card, But I Want to Become a U.S. Citizen.
+How Do I Know if I Qualify for Citizenship?

-- You have continuously lived in the U.S. for at least five years since you got your green card.
+- You have maintained continuous residence in the U.S. for at least five years since you got your green card.

 - You have lived in the U.S. for at least 30 months out of those five years.

 - You are at least 18 years old.